XuehaiPan/nvitop/README.md

   --version, -V         Show nvisel's version number and exit.

 constraints:
-  --inherit             Inherit the current `CUDA_VISIBLE_DEVICES` environment variable.
+  --inherit [CUDA_VISIBLE_DEVICES], -i [CUDA_VISIBLE_DEVICES]
+                        Inherit the given `CUDA_VISIBLE_DEVICES`.
+If the argument is omitted, use the value from the environment.
 This means selecting a subset of the currently CUDA-visible devices.
   --account-as-free [USERNAME ...]
                         Account the used GPU memory of the given users as free memory.
                         If this option is specified but without argument, `$USER` will be used.